Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 - How to analyze data and perform data engineering tasks using Snowpark DataFrames and APIs
 - How to use open-source Python libraries from curated Snowflake Anaconda channel
+- How to create Snowflake Tasks to automate data pipelines
 - How to train ML model using Snowpark ML in Snowflake
-- How to create Scalar and Vectorized Snowpark Python User-Defined Functions (UDFs) for online and offline inference respectively
+- How to register ML model and use it for inference from Snowpark ML Model Registry (currently in public preview)
-- How to create Snowflake Tasks to automate data pipelining and (re)training of the model
-- How to create Streamlit application that uses the Scalar UDF for inference
+- How to create Streamlit application that uses the ML Model for inference based on user input

 ### Related Resources